 - 1 loaf of French or Italian bread (I used Ciabatta)

-1 In a large bowl, mix together the cheeses and the green onion.
+1 Make the cheesy topping: In a small bowl, mix the butter and garlic together until smooth.
+In a separate large bowl, mix together the cheeses and the green onion.
 Stir in the mayonnaise and sour cream.
-In a separate small bowl blend the butter and garlic until smooth.
 Add the butter mixture to the cheese mixture.

-2 Preheat broiler.
+2 Spread cheese over bread: Preheat broiler.
 Slice loaf of bread in half horizontally, lay crust side down on a foil-lined baking sheet.
 Spread cheese mixture over the bread.

 3 Place under the broiler until nicely browned, about 3 to 5 minutes.